billy-bertrand/My-First-Robot/README.md

 ##  The "Going Straight" Problem

-In my opinion, the first problem I encountered was the motors of the robot so it goes straight.
+In my opinion, the first problem I encountered was callibrating the motors of the robot, so it goes straight.
 I spent significant amounts of time guessing and checking hoping to find the right set of values for motors.
 It did not work.

 ### Encoders